sigmer/portaldocs/portal-sdk/generated/top-onboarding.md

 Azure portal onboarding steps listed below assumes that all new services have completed the onboarding meeting with [ibiza-onboarding@microsoft.com](mailTo:ibiza-onboarding@microsoft.com) team and that you have downloaded the Azure portal SDK to start the development of your extension.
 If you have not had either the onboarding meeting or have developed the extension, please discuss with the Azure portal team on the requirements.

+**NOTE: Azure portal Onboarding process is common for all clouds including LX.**

 <a name="steps-to-portal-onboarding-pre-onboarding-checks-must-do-s"></a>
 ## Pre-Onboarding Checks - Must Do&#39;s